Cheddar (TV channel)

 On April 30, 2019, it was announced that Cheddar agreed to be bought by the cable company Altice USA for $200 million in cash.

+On December 28, 2023, it was announced that Altice USA sold Cheddar to media company Archetype for an undisclosed amount.

 History

 Formation

 Jon Steinberg, formerly president of BuzzFeed and CEO of Daily Mail North America, conceived the concept after leaving the latter in 2015.
 He considered naming the company "Ticker" until Bustle's founder, Bryan Goldberg, came up with the name Cheddar.

 Steinberg founded Cheddar in early 2016 and hired Peter Gorenstein, a senior producer at Yahoo, as the channel's chief content officer in January 2016.
 In September 2017, Cheddar hired Anjali Kumar, former Warby Parker executive and Google lawyer, as its first general counsel and chief people officer.